Do I need a virtual COM port for my device setup?

 Trying to connect new hardware that says a virtual COM port might be required.
 Not sure when or why I’d actually need one or how it works with USB devices.
 Can anyone explain if and when virtual COM ports are necessary?
 Any help is appreciated, want to avoid connection issues.

 Don’t let the word “virtual” scare you.
 These ports aren’t just pretty faces—they go all in with supporting every signal line you’d expect from a hardware setup.
 DTR, RTS, CTS, you name it.
-You get to set up signal line connections as creatively—or as messily—as you want, mimicking whatever hairball configuration your legacy system needs.
+Nothing physical to break or accidentally unplug.
+Those virtual port pairs handle data as if there were real wires involved, making them ideal for emulation, testing, or just not buying more dongles.

 If you need a workaround when hardware isn’t an option, or if your gear is somewhere between a museum piece and essential infrastructure, these Virtual COM ports will let you keep things humming without living in the past.

-Now, I agree with @mikeappsreviewer that virtual COM ports are like digital stunt doubles for your serial connections, and most apps are none the wiser.
+I agree with @mikeappsreviewer that virtual COM ports are like digital stunt doubles for your serial connections, and most apps are none the wiser.
 But, and here’s where I sometimes disagree—there are cases where you don’t actually need to mess with virtual COM at all.
 Plenty of new gear talks USB natively and comes with drivers/software that never need a legacy COM port, so double check your manual or support docs.
 Some manufacturers just toss out “COM port” from force of habit.

 If your hardware doesn’t show up in Device Manager as a COM port after you plug it in, or your old app won’t detect it, that’s your cue for something like the Virtual Serial Port Driver (super handy).
 It lets you create and manage virtual COM ports—your system and software both see these as legit serial ports, making legacy compatibility possible without extra hardware.

-Quick SEO-tip: For anyone needing to set up a virtual serial connection on your PC, using the right software streamlines everything.
+For anyone needing to set up a virtual serial connection on your PC, using the right software streamlines everything.

 One tip: Don’t just slam a virtual COM setup before you’re sure you need it.
 Sometimes you can skip a lot of pain by reading two pages further in the manual, or by plugging in the device and seeing what Windows does.
 If you’re in that weird half-space where a driver auto-installs but nothing shows up as a “COM port,” it’s probably time to consider a solution.
 In that scenario, using a tool for creating virtual COM ports is quick and keeps ancient software chugging along without even knowing they’re on a USB leash now.